varemenos/Gnome-Shell-Theme-Asmagoria/README.md

 How to install:

-First of all either fork this repo (reccomended for quick updating) or download the zip from here [link] Then move the directory inside the '~./themes' directory (if ~./themes directory doesn't exist, create it).
+First of all either fork this repo (reccomended for quick updating) or download the zip from here https://github.com/varemenos/Asmagoria/zipball/master
+Then move the directory inside the '~./themes' directory (if ~./themes directory doesn't exist, create it).
 After that, open the Gnome Advanced Settings Tool and in the Themes tab pick "Asmagoria" as your Shell Theme.